7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 Another option is to use a social media management tool.
 You’ll find a publishing calendar in the tool.

-You can add publishing briefs to dates throughout the month and assign tasks to team members.
+Then, add publishing briefs to dates throughout the month and assign tasks to team members.

 A social media calendar helps plan your work for a period and ensures you’re on the same page with your team members.